trombik/esp_wireguard/README.md

 The library assumes the interface is WiFi interface.
 Ethernet is not supported.

+Older `esp-idf` versions with `TCP/IP Adapter`, such as v4.1.x, should work, but there are others issues, not directly related to the library.

 ## License

 BSD 3-Clause "New" or "Revised" License (SPDX ID: BSD-3-Clause).